-Police will be notified in advance of all high school dances, and at least two faculty members must attend.
-A dance planning form and use of facilities form must be completed and signed by advisors and the principal or his/her designee one week prior to the dance.
+Police will be made aware of all high school dances, and at least two faculty members must attend.
+A dance planning form and use of facilities form must be completed and signed by advisors and the principal or his/her designee two weeks prior to the dance.
 High school dances are exclusively for high school students.